FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 This route does two things:

 * Removes the user object from the session
 * Redirects to the FusionAuth logout URL

-The removal signs the user out of the Pied Piper application.
-The redirection will sign the user out of the SSO session and all other applications; in this case, that is just the Hooli application, but if there were five other applications, the user would be signed out of all of them.
+The removal logs the user out of the Pied Piper application.
+The redirection will sign the user out of the SSO session and all other applications; in this tutorial, that is the Hooli application, but if there were five other applications configured with logout URLs, the user would be signed out of all of them.

 How does that happen?
-Glad you asked, as the next route to check out, the `endsession` route, plays an integral role in that convenient feature.
+Glad you asked, as the next route, the `endsession` route, plays an integral role in that convenient feature.

 ```javascript
 //...